zulily/stevedore/README.md

 ## Details

-In order for a repo to be `Stevedore`-compatible, it needs to adhere to the following contraints:
+In order for a repo to be `stevedore`-compatible, it needs to adhere to the following contraints:

 * Code is available in a git repository.
-* If this repo is not publicly-accessible/cloneable, the user account used to run the Stevedore process will need to be configured with access to the repo (via `ssh` configs, or other configured auth).
+* If this repo is not publicly-accessible/cloneable, the user account used to run the `stevedore` process will need to be configured with access to the repo (via `ssh` configs, or other configured auth).
 * One or more `Dockerfile`s are present in the **root** of your repository.

 ## Image naming

-Stevedore automatically names your Docker images based on the name of the configured Docker registry, the name of the git repo, and the latest git commit SHA.
+`stevedore` automatically names your Docker images based on the name of the configured Docker registry, the name of the git repo, and the latest git commit SHA.